Mentor-Protege Program – A Gateway to Success for Small Business Contractors

 • Have a proposed mentor prior to applying for the program

 It’s important to note that different Mentor-Protege programs may have additional qualifications or specific requirements.
-Before applying, it’s important to research the specific program you are interested in to understand the qualifications and requirements fully.
+Before applying, it’s important to research the specific program you are interested in to fully understand its qualifications and requirements.

 For SBA to approve the Mentor-Protege Agreement:

-• SBA must assess that the mentor-provided help would actually advance the protege’s professional growth and not just act as a way to receive small business set-asides.
+• SBA must assess whether the mentor-provided assistance would actually advance the protege’s professional growth, rather than serve as a means to obtain small-business set-asides.

 • At the time of application, a prospective Protege and its Mentor may not be related.